The personal story from the designer

 family project - so I suggested a "family sportswagon" which he approved but added that it had better

-be innovative.
 This little model, which still sits here in my Torino office, turned out to be my

 ticket to Italy.
 I had always admired Italian design and the beautiful magazines which arrived each